Rediet21/Leap_CV-_Package/README.md

 leap json_resume.json classic
 leap json_resume.json minimal

-## Use the .json file you got from leap with any design (moder, classic and minimal) that you want to generate with
+## Use the .json file you got from leap with any design (modern, classic and minimal) that you want to generate with
 leap json_resume.json modern